kristina-islo/kristina-islo.github.io/talks.md

 ---
 layout: page
 title: Past Talks
-subtitle: A selection of presentations
+subtitle: A selection of presentations for students, scientists or the public
 ---

 *Overview of Bayesian Data Analysis for NANOGrav students*